selenaschz/the-quest-for-the-deathly-hallows/README.md

 - **Final Challenge**: Defeat Voldemort in a mini-game where you must correctly type spells with a 7-second time limit for each spell.
 - **Player Health & Spells**: Limited spellcasting and health management (using chocolate frogs for healing).
 - **Ranking System**: Top 5 high scores using localStorage.
-- **Interactive and Responsive Menus**: View different screens, including rankings, and a responsive menu that adjusts according to screen size.
+- **Interactive and Responsive Menus**: View different screens, including rankings, and a responsive design that adjusts according to screen size.
 - **Game Over / Win Screen**: Includes options to restart or exit the game.

 <br>